symbol/symbol-docs/source/cli/commands.rst

 Aggregate bonded transactions
 =============================

-Monitor new :ref:`aggregate transactions <aggregate-transaction>` with missing signatures added to an :doc:`account <../concepts/account>`.
+Monitors new :ref:`aggregate transactions <aggregate-transaction>` with missing signatures added to an :doc:`account <../concepts/account>`.

 Options